 I decided on this type of bike for a number of reasons:

 - Most of the places worth visiting around Nice are in the hills behind the coast.
 And most of the old villages are situated on top of those hills – it was how they protected themselves from marauding pirates and bad guys.
-Getting to these villages involves often a steep hill climb, plus a hill climb of about 12 km just to get to up to where many of the villages are located.
+Getting to these villages involves a steep hill climb, about 12 km just to get to up to where many of the villages are located.
 Getting there on a regular bike would involve more training than I can put in since I’m only in Nice for a few months and don’t bike in the other locations where we are.

 - I go farther.
 I’m not held back by thoughts of, well, what if the wind comes up on my return trip and I’m tired, and it is blowing right in my face?
 That can make me limit the distance of my ride.
 But, knowing I can always get a little help from the electric motor has taken me farther than I would have gone with a regular bike.